Github-Carrtel/2023_Canino_et_al./README.md

 The data were produced as part of the article:

->Canino A., A. Bouchez, B. Alric, C. Lemonnier, I. Domaizon, C. Laplace-Treyture, F. Rimet.
-Deciphering the preformance of different barcodes and primers to assess freshwater phtyoplankton diversity, submitted to the journal *Metabarcoding & Metagenomics*.
+>Canino A.,  C. Lemonnier, B. Alric, A. Bouchez, I. Domaizon, C. Laplace-Treyture, F. Rimet.
+Which barcode to decipher freshwater microalgal assemblages?
+Tests on mock communities, submitted to the journal *Metabarcoding & Metagenomics*.

 ## Utilization